-Independent inquiry into the management of retired racehorses
+Independent inquiry into the management of retired racehorses (the Martin Inquiry)

-Queensland Government’s response to the independent inquiry
+Queensland Government’s response to the Martin Inquiry

 The Queensland Government fully supported, supported in-part or supported in-principle all 55 recommendations by the inquiry.

 Read the Queensland Government’s response to the independent inquiry.

 The Department of Agriculture and Fisheries is leading actions to progress 27 recommendations.

 The Queensland Racing Integrity Commission and Racing Queensland are leading actions to progress the implementation of 8 recommendations and 19 recommendations respectively.

 One of the recommendations was supported and required no further action.

 The Government is strengthening the oversight and regulatory arrangements for abattoirs and knackeries and the transport of horses to those facilities.
 It is also promoting good welfare outcomes for retired racing horses.